 An electrocardiogram (ECG) shows the electrical activity of the heart.
 The action of the heart will appear as a pattern on a graph.
 The ECG can show changes in rhythm or movement, and what areas of the heart are affected.
 ECGs are also known as EKGs.

-Have had a heart-related procedure, such as getting a
+Check heart health after a heart-related procedure, such as a

 There are no major problems linked to this test.